Azure/azure-pixel-tracker/Continuous Release/README.md

 1. Import Pixel Tracker ARM from Github to VSTS

     1.1 Create Build to validate ARM template

-    1.2 Create Release
-        1.2.1 Create Env to execute and clean up Functional Test
+    1.2.1 Create Release Env to execute and clean up Functional Test

-        1.2.2 Create Env for deployment
+    1.2.2 Create Release Env for deployment

 2. Import Pixel Tracker Java from Github to VSTS

     2.1 Create Build to gate master branch

     2.2 Create Build to compile master branch

-      2.3 Create Release
-          2.3.1 Create Env to execute and clean up Functuional Test
+    2.3.1 Create Release Env to execute and clean up Functuional Test

-          2.3.2 Create Env for deployment
+    2.3.2 Create Release Env for deployment